-Maria Alejandra Quintanilla, originally born in Lima, Peru, is a multi-award winning vocalist, composer, and producer based in the heart of New York City.
-Her insatiable curiosity has enabled her to perform and record in a wide spectrum of styles that range from classical to jazz, funk to pop, soul to latin.
-Despite her young age, Maria Quintanilla has toured all over Europe, North and South America, and has had the privilege of sharing the stage with award winning artists such as mentor Jon Faddis, John Benitez, Steve Turre and Tia Fuller, amongst others.
+Maria Quintanilla, originally born in Lima, Peru, is a multi-award winning vocalist, composer, and producer who began her career in Los Angeles, California before taking a leap of faith into the heart of New York City.
+Her insatiable curiosity has enabled her to perform and record in a wide spectrum of styles that range from folk to jazz, funk to pop, soul to latin.
+Despite her young age, Maria has toured all over Europe, North and South America, and has had the privilege of sharing the stage with champion artists such as Jon Faddis, John Benitez, Steve Turre and Tia Fuller, amongst others.
 She has been recognized as a performer with poise far beyond her years and with having an exceptional ear for raw vocal expression.

-Maria's debut duo album Distance Chemistry with virtuoso pianist Renato Diz was well received by crossover lovers of jazz and contemporary music.
-Unbound by style or instrumental limitations their debut album was built entirely upon improvised arrangements of songs that marked their musical growth during their formative years.
+In 2016, Maria released her debut duo album Distance Chemistry with virtuoso pianist Renato Diz.
+This album was built entirely upon free improvisations and improvised arrangements of songs that marked their musical growth during their formative years.
 Masterpieces like "Strange Fruit" and "Calling You" are rediscovered, deconstructed, and rebuilt with singular twists.
 Their original composition "Conversation II" was made into a short film under the same title and directed by Pedro Marnoto.